spacewalkproject/spacewalk-wiki/PostgresDevelopmentNotes.md

-For up-to-date information about the PostgreSQL port, see [wiki:PostgreSQL].
+For up-to-date information about the PostgreSQL port, see [[PostgreSQL]].
 This page is now obsolete.

 ----